How To Grow Scallions and Spring Onions in Garden

-I grow a lot of scallions in my garden because I eat plenty of them in sandwiches and salads.
+I grow a lot of them in my garden because I eat plenty in sandwiches and salads.

-I also make homemade potato salad and an easy coleslaw recipe with them.
+I also make homemade potato salad and coleslaw with them.
 It is so nice to be able to go into the garden and pick a few scallions for use in the kitchen whenever I need them.

 Scallions can be grown in most areas of your garden and do not take up too much room for the high yield you get back.
 This vegetable does prefer a sunny spot but can tolerate less sun if necessary.

-Do not grow scallions or spring onions near beans or peas as their growth will suffer.
+Do not grow them near beans or peas as their growth will suffer.
 I have also grown these vegetables very successfully in containers and pots.

 So for those of you who only have a yard, balcony or patio you can easily add these to your containers where you are growing your lettuce and radishes.

 Sow the first batch of seeds indoors just before the spring which is the end of February in Ireland.
 If you intend to sow the seeds straight into the soil then leave it a few extra weeks to the middle of march.

 This is a lot cheaper than bulbs.
 It does take up to three to four weeks for them to germinate but once they do they will grow easily in the garden.